swift-nest/clutch/README.md

 </details>

 ## Package Status
-- Tested, but unproven in the wild...
+- Tested on macOS/Linux, but unproven in the wild...
-    - Not tested yet on different variants of `Package.swift`
-- Command set, CLI interface, and configuration could change
+- Command set, CLI interface, and configuration could change.

 ## Alternatives and related libraries
 - The `swift` command works fine if no libraries are needed.